bakerds/TTL2024/routing-security/README.md

 ### Why are route filtering and validation important?

-- The early Internet was built on trust between the connected networks
+- The early Internet was built on trust between the connected networks.
+BGP has no built-in security, so **any** ASN can announce **any** prefix!
 - Network operators are generally well-behaved and announce the correct routes
 - Now the Internet has 5 billion users (about 70,000 active ASNs)
 - Routing issues can cause financial losses, compromise of data, or even loss of life!
 - Money and political gain are powerful incentives for some to tamper with Internet routing
     - Hackers and scammers
     - Unfriendly governments or adversaries
-- Mistakes happen -- misconfigurations or software bugs can cause route leaks, loops, and traffic loss
+- Mistakes happen — misconfigurations or software bugs can cause route leaks, loops, and traffic loss
 - Many providers use IRR to build filters.
 You must maintain up-to-date IRR entries to ensure all backbone carriers will carry your routes!
     - *"But I don't have IRR, and my providers are carrying my routes just fine!"*
     - Most likely one or more of your providers has created IRR records on your behalf, a practice known as "proxy registration".
 You should maintain your own IRR records rather than rely on a carrier to get them right.
 The records may have been created be a carrier you no longer use.
 - Many providers filter *RPKI invalid* routes but still accept *RPKI unknown* routes.
 You get the most protection against route hijacking by signing your route advertisements with RPKI so they are *RPKI valid*.

-## IRR: Internet Routing Registry
+# IRR: Internet Routing Registry

 The IRR is not a single database -- there are several routing registries to choose from:
 - ARIN (most likely choice) - rr.arin.net